 Berms are simple but helpful additions to the garden and landscape that can add interest, increase privacy, and help direct water to where it’s most needed.
-But is mulching berms necessary?
+Is mulching berms necessary though?
 Keep reading to learn about berm mulch tips and ideas.

 Is Mulching Berms a Good Idea?